-Neurovalida scientists have focused on neurodegenerative disorders such as Alzheimer’s disease, Parkinson’s disease, Huntington’s disease and Motor Neurone disease, as well as on Epilepsy, and they have published 100’s of research papers on these topics in leading international journals.
+Neurovalida scientists have focused on neurodegenerative disorders such as Alzheimer’s disease, Parkinson’s disease, Huntington’s disease and Motor Neurone disease, and they have published 100’s of research papers on these topics in leading international journals.
 In particular, they have published major reviews and research articles in the following areas:-

 - The human brain in neuroscience research and CNS drug discovery